-This is a new recipe I got from one of my new favorite blogs, What’s Cookin?.
+This crème brulee French toast is a new recipe I got from one of my new favorite blogs, What’s Cookin?.
 I have made similar recipes to this before, but after making this recipe, I don’t think I’ll use any other recipe.

 I love recipes like this, where you can make breakfast at night and it’s already to throw in the over when you wake up.
 This also takes 30 minutes to cook, so you don’t have to wait too long for this to be done.

-When we had the french toast, we just used a little of the syrup to dip the underside of the french toast in, the side with out the caramely (my own word) goodness on it.
-It did add a good buttery flavor to the french toast, but you only needed a little of it.
+When we had the French toast, we just used a little of the syrup to dip the underside of the French toast in, the side with out the caramelly (my own word) goodness on it.
+It did add a good buttery flavor to the French toast, but you only needed a little of it.
 I had a lot of left over syrup that I am going to try on other things like waffles and pancakes.
-I think the syrup would be really good on good old regular french toast.
+I think the syrup would be really good on good old regular French toast.
 So that’s to Wendy at What’s Cookin? for this delicious recipe that’s now in my tried and true file.

 - 1/2 cup butter